frankstepanski/js-fullstack-course/4-CSS/2-positioning.md

 Before we get into CSS layouts (inline-block, Flexbox, and Grid), it’s important to understand **how elements are positioned on the page**.
 Positioning determines *exactly where* an element appears, how it interacts with surrounding elements, and how it behaves when the page changes.

-This lesson introduces the **five CSS positioning modes**, how they work, when to use them, and how they affect page flow.
 Understanding positioning first makes layout systems like Flexbox and Grid much easier to learn later.

 ## Why Positioning Matters